RustyDawwwgg/Starbase/Buffalo/README.md

 Below is a presonal maintnenance log specific to my ship in chronological order as I made them.
 Feel free to follow along if you wish!

 ## Changelog
-- Made several lever adjustments to levers in an effort to fine-tune flight controls (ongoing)
+- Made several lever adjustments in an effort to fine-tune flight controls (ongoing)

 - Renamed all 12 generator cooling racks + button from "Backup_Coolent" to "Coolant"